gbrault/xfunction/README.md

 For example, with this relaxation and using forever ([see](https://github.com/foreverjs/forever)), one can restart Node-Red programatically.[See](https://gist.github.com/gbrault/e87331911a79fdc7821c54f4991259d6) to learn how to start node-red from forever.

+Another scenario is the capability to add routes to express in order to add some web ui resources to extend the existing dashboard framework or using some new framework.

+Using nrcloudcmd ([see](https://github.com/gbrault/nrcloudcmd)) one can import, modify client html and scripts.
+We hence have a full web-based development tool build upon Node-Red corner stone.

-Used in conjunction of the functionGlobalContext in the settings.js file, one can virtually access any resources on the target computer from an xfunction node.
+Moreover,used in conjunction of the functionGlobalContext in the settings.js file, one can virtually access any resources on the target computer from an xfunction node.
 [See](https://nodered.org/docs/configuration) the last paragraph: Node Configuration.

 ## Installation
 go on your user node-red root directory (~/.node-red)